Dhonveli/hybridforecast/README.md

 # hybridforecast
 Hybrid Forecasting library that enables fast testing of hybrid models.
-Hybrid models are usually composed of a time series decomposition part, the forecasting of the sinlge components and eventually the recombination of the forecast.
+Hybrid models are usually composed of a time series decomposition part, the forecasting of each single component and eventually the recombination of the forecast.